richard-raithel/image_augment/README.md

 # image_augment
-This repo includes functions to remove green screen backgrounds and add a watermark
+This repo includes functions to remove green screen backgrounds (still in progress) and add a square watermark to a square images.

+To add a watermark:
+1. Place your watermark image in the folder 'watermark'
+2. Place your original images in the 'input' folder
+3. Run the script
+4. Reults: Your new watermarked images will be in the output folder

+Future work will allow this script to work for any shape image and watermark.
+Didn't need this functionality for my purposes at the moment.